-The draft public service pensions code contains practical guidance for scheme managers and members of pension boards and sets out standards of conduct and practice expected of those who carry out functions for public service pension schemes in relation to legal requirements.
+The code of practice no. 14 - Governance and administration of public service pension schemes issued by the Pension Regulator in April 2015 contains practical guidance for fund managers and pension board members.
+The code sets out standards of conduct and practice expected of those who carry out functions for public service pension schemes in relation to legal requirements.
 The legislative requirements about knowledge and understanding outlined in the code only apply to pension board members.
 It is their individual responsibility to ensure that they have the appropriate degree of knowledge and understanding to enable them to properly exercise their functions as a member of the pension board.
-However, scheme managers will be expected to take account of the guidance as it will support them in understanding the legal framework and enable them to help pension board members meet their legal obligations.
+However, fund managers are expected to take account of the guidance as it offers them support in understanding the legal framework and enables them to help pension board members meet their legal obligations.